-- 2 pounds new onions, white or yellow
+- 2 lb new (small) onions, white or yellow

 - 12 allspice berries, plus a pinch of ground allspice